Tuesday, October 7, 2025

 In my opinion, it’s much easier to pair the camera with either a smart phone or tablet running the GoPro “Quik” app and use one of those devices to control the camera remotely.
 In this case I used the GoPro "Quik" app [Version 13.20.2 (18532)] running on an Apple iPad mini 6.

 It's very difficult to see the screen of my iPad in bright sunlight.
-I like to prepare the "Quik" app in a shady spot such as Level 6 of the parking garage where I live before going to L7 (the top level) to shoot "Sky Lapses ©."
+I like to prepare the "Quik" app in a shady spot such as Level 6 of the parking garage for the building where I live before going to L7 (the top level) to shoot "Sky Lapses © 2025."

 Hey, that's me!